KittyGiraudel/sass-guidelines/index.md

 Sass is a preprocessor among other things.
 Its most serious competitor has to be [LESS](http://lesscss.org/), a NodeJS based preprocessor that has gotten quite popular thanks to the famous CSS framework [Bootstrap](http://getbootstrap.com/) using it.
 There is also [Stylus](http://learnboost.github.io/stylus/) which is kind of the nerdy unrestricted version of LESS where you can do pretty much whatever you want since it almost turns CSS into a programming language.

+> > This is no longer relevant advice.
+>
+> I claim that this was never relevant advice :p.

 *Why choose Sass over LESS or another preprocessor?* is still a valid question today.
 Not so long ago, we used to recommend Sass for Ruby-based projects because it was first made in Ruby and played well with Ruby on Rails.
 Now that LibSass has caught up (mostly) with original Sass, this is no longer relevant advice.

 What I do like with Sass is its conservative approach to CSS.
 Sass is not a preprocessor aiming at pleasing nerdy wannabe programmers like me by adding extraordinary features on top of a language that is not intended to support any logical use-cases.
 It is a software aiming at solving actual issues; helping to provide useful functionality to CSS where CSS proves shortcoming.

+> I'd add two things here.
+First, Sass's design is based on strong design principles: much of the design comes naturally out of our beliefs that adding extra features has a complexity cost that needs to be justified by usefulness, and that it should be easy to reason about what a given block of styles is doing by looking at that block alone.
+Second, I believe Sass has a much closer attention to detail than other preprocessors.
+We care deeply about supporting every corner-case of CSS compatibility and making sure every corner-case of behavior is consistent.

 Preprocessors aside, we should also mention postprocessors, which have received significant exposure in the last few months, thanks mainly to [postCSS](https://github.com/postcss/postcss) and [CSSNext](https://github.com/cssnext/cssnext).
 Postprocessors are pretty much equivalent to preprocessors except they do not provide anything else other than upcoming CSS syntax.